Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Background

-Proof of Proposition~\ref{prop_identify} is in Appendix~\ref{subjec:proof:prop_identify}.
-The identifiability of the softmax gating Gaussian mixture of experts guarantees that the MLE $\widehat{G}_{n}$~\eqref{eq:MLE} converges to the true mixing measure $G_{*}$ (up to the translation of the parameters in the softmax gating). \\
+\end{proposition} Proof of Proposition~\ref{prop_identify} is in Appendix~\ref{subjec:proof:prop_identify}.
+The identifiability of the softmax gating Gaussian mixture of experts guarantees that the MLE $\widehat{G}_{n}$~\eqref{eq:MLE} converges to the true mixing measure $G_{*}$ (up to the translation of the parameters in the softmax gating).

 Given the consistency of the MLE, it is natural to ask about its convergence rate to the true parameters.
-Our next result establishes the convergence rate of conditional density estimation $g_{\widehat{G}_{n}}(Y|X)$ to the true conditional density estimation $g_{G_{*}}(Y|X)$, which lays an important foundation for the study of MLE's convergence rate. \begin{proposition}[Convergence rate of conditional density estimator] Given the MLE in equation~\eqref{eq:MLE}, the conditional density function $g_{\widehat{G}_{n}}(Y|X)$ has the following convergence rate:
+Our next result establishes the convergence rate of conditional density estimation $g_{\widehat{G}_{n}}(Y|X)$ to the true conditional density $g_{G_{*}}(Y|X)$, which lays an important foundation for the study of MLE's convergence rate. \begin{proposition}[Density estimation rate] Given the MLE in equation~\eqref{eq:MLE}, the conditional density estimation $g_{\widehat{G}_{n}}(Y|X)$ has the following convergence rate: